wethegit/wtc-autoplay-video/README.md

 ## Options

-Options object is comprised of the following:
+The options object is comprised of the following:

 | Name | HTML Attribute | Type | Description | Default |
 | ---- | -------------- | ---- | ----------- | ------- |